What is a sales engineer? And what makes a good one?

 Research & development

 While sales engineers are hired to help sell, their technical expertise makes them the go-to person for all kinds of tech issues.
-They could be called in to help at every level of the research, development, manufacturing and marketing processes.
-This includes assisting with competitive analysis to see how proprietary models stack up against other industry players.
+They could be called in to help at every level of the research, development, manufacturing, and marketing processes.
+This includes assisting with a competitive analysis to see how proprietary models stack up against other industry players.

 This is the tech segment of the sales pitch.
 There is often a verbal presentation combined with visual support such as graphs, blueprints, spec sheets, etc.

 Some technical and scientific concepts have to be seen to be understood.
 Sales engineers may do a product demo while describing how that product could add value or otherwise benefit the client.